rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 #### `MONGODB_CONNECTION_STRING`

-This is alternarte way for proviting mongodb credentials.
+This is alternate way for providing mongodb credentials.
 Instead of providing credentials separately, you can provide it in single connection string
 ```
 MONGODB_CONNECTION_STRING='mongodb://username:password@prod.mongodb.domain.com?ssl=true&retryWrites=false'
 ```